zkhin/backend/SCHEMA.md

   - `userId` and `userId2` in the field are the two users in the chat, their id's in alphanumeric sorted order
 - only `Card` items with `postId`, `commentId` attributes will have indexes `GSI-A2` and `GSI-A3`
 - For `AppStoreReceipt` and `AppStoreSub` items, fields `receiptData`, `originalTransactionId`, `latestReceiptInfo`, `expiresAt` etc all match the meaning described in the [apple documentation](https://developer.apple.com/documentation/appstorereceipts).
+- The `userDeleted` subitem is added when a user is deleted and serves as an anonymous tombstone

 ### Feed Table